 - Check the legitimacy of that urgent message, especially if it’s an odd request

-- Trust your instincts, especially if you’re wondering why you recieved that email
+- Trust your instincts, especially if you’re wondering why you received that email

 Those who have been targeted before or want to take precautions without spending money can tag emails.
-Tagging is the act of adding a company word to a subject line or including a specific phrase in the top line of the email won’t stop a Spear Phishing attack, but it can be a warning that something about the email is not right.
+Tagging is the act of adding a company word to a subject line or including a specific phrase in the top line of the email.
+While it won’t stop a Spear-Phishing attack, it can be a warning that something about the email is not right.
 Beyond this, putting into place processes for confirming requests over the phone or by text message, will mitigate the possible effects of this type of attack.